Infant Sleeping Guidelines

 If you have a partner at home, plan for them to take over diaper change duty or meal preparation tasks so that you can get some extra time for shuteye when you need it most.

-If you are alone with your baby or struggling to find time to rest, ask friends and family for assistance, or consider hiring a postpartum doula to spend time with you and your baby in the early stages.
+If you are alone with your baby or struggling to find time to rest, ask friends and family for assistance.
+Or consider hiring a postpartum doula to spend time with you and your baby in the early stages.

 Keep in mind that these early days sleeping with your newborn baby are just a small part of your journey.
 The better you take care of yourself during these days, the faster your cesarean section recovery can happen.
 But don’t feel pressured to rush toward recovery — the more you let yourself heal, the quicker your body will recover.